-A 1996 American federal law designed to prevent disclosure of sensitive patient health information without the patient’s consent or knowledge.
-It allows American workers and families to continue health coverage by transferring their health insurance when they lose or change jobs.
-It requires confidential handling of Protected Health Information (PHI) and reduces healthcare fraud and abuse.
-It also establishes the standards for health care information on electronic billing and related processes.
+In 1996 the U.S. enacted a federal law designed to prevent the disclosure of sensitive patient health information without the patient’s consent or knowledge.
+The legislation also allows American workers and families to continue health insurance coverage by transferring it when they lose or change jobs.
+These provisions require the confidential handling of protected health information (PHI) to reduce healthcare fraud and abuse.
+They also establish standards for health care information on electronic billing and in related processes.

 HIPAA non-compliance will result in penalties or monitored enforcement of corrective action plans.
 Enforcement may be imposed by the U.S. Department of Health and Human Services Office of Civil Rights or a state attorney general.
 A four-tier structure of fines from $100 to $50,000 per violation serves as a strong deterrent.
 But fines can total $1.5M per year!